Control Theory and Experimental Design in Diffusion Processes: Maximizing Fisher Information in Diffusion Processes

 \section{Maximizing Fisher Information in Diffusion Processes}

-In this section we demonstrate that when the full state vector of the system is continuously observable, the problem of designing optimal dynamic inputs can be cast as a problem in control theory.
+In this section we demonstrate that when the full state vector of the system is continuously observable, the problem of designing optimal dynamic inputs for parameter estimation can be cast as a problem in control theory.
 Once this is done, we can follow well-developed methods.
-A brief review of some such methods is provided here; interested readers are referred to \citet{Kushner00} for further details.
+A brief review of some such methods is provided here (see also Appendix \ref{app:details}); interested readers are referred to \citet{Kushner00} for further details.

 The solution of the ``full observation'' problem described in this section will form the basis for the more realistic but challenging ``partial observation'' problem, which we discuss in Sect.~\ref{sec:Filtering}.